Monday, February 1, 2021

 Decreasing emotionality through blandness

-Emotional reactivity can be reduced by adopting a plain aesthetic that is not too pretty.
-Music that is not too overwhelming or excessive in its pretty appearance need not be boring or uninteresting, but when executed well, it can embody the aesthetic quality of blandness (淡 dàn).
-This aesthetic quality, blandness, has its roots in China, where its paragon was Táo Yuānmíng.
-Sū Shì famously described Táo Yuānmíng's poetry by saying that "[t]he outside is withered, but the inside is rich" (in Hinton, 1993, 6).
+The aesthetic quality of blandness has its roots in China, where its paragon was Táo Yuānmíng.
+When describing the beauty of Táo Yuānmíng's poetry, Sū Shì famously said that "[t]he outside is withered, but the inside is rich" (in Hinton 1993, 6).
 The withered surface of Tao Yuanming's poetry means that there is nothing immediately compelling, attractive, or pretty about it at first glance; it might be dismissed as something uninteresting.
-However, it is mistaken to search for its qualities in superficial attractiveness.
-As Sū Shì continues by saying: "[i]t seems bland but is actually beautiful" (in Hinton, 1993, 6).
+However, it is mistaken to search for its qualities in superficial attractiveness, and Sū Shì continues by saying: "[i]t seems bland but is actually beautiful" (quoted in Hinton 1993, 6).

 Lǐ Zéhòu describes dàn as that which is without taste "but at the same time is full of flavor" (2010, xiv).
-As the culinary origin of this metaphor indicates, it is not about creating strong, flavorful food, but rather about trying to be as flavorless as possible.
-Blandness was not only valorized in the Song dynasty but became a popular aesthetic quality in Japan, where Kamo no Chōmei is said to have said that "the very highest quality of all things lies in their blandness and lack of particular attraction [awaku susamajiki nari, 淡く凄まじきなり]" (in Pollack, 1986, 85).
+As the culinary origin of this metaphor indicates, it is not about making flavorful food, but rather about trying to be as flavorless as possible.
+Blandness was not only valorized in the Song dynasty but became a popular aesthetic quality in Japan, where Kamo no Chōmei is said to have said that "the very highest quality of all things lies in their blandness and lack of particular attraction [awaku susamajiki nari, 淡く凄まじきなり]" (in Pollack 1986, 85).
 The idea behind this was that there is something soteriologically valuable in being able to savor phenomena when there are no strong flavors present to distract the senses.
 It is not about being subtle just for the sake of being subtle.
 It is about recognizing that reality perceived without the emotional distortion of attraction is to perceive reality more truly.
-The poet Mei Yaochen expressed his blandness by depicting ordinary scenes and experiences plainly as they were.
-By asking the reader to find tastefulness in these seemingly unspecial and unattractive scenes, the reader of Méi Yáochén's poetry is invited to deeply penetrate reality and taste "the empty illusoriness of life" (Li, 2010, xiv).
-Yuán Hàowèn (元好問) admiration of the poetry of the monk Mù Ān (木 庵) is revealing in this regard.
-Because of its blandness–because it had the flavor of no flavor–, it was able to go "beyond feelings and nature" and articulate "the words of the unknowable" (Protass, 2016, 147).
-Protass comments that in Mù Ān's poetry, "[t]here is clarity, like water close to the source, a refreshing taste with no flavor" (2016, 148).
-Blandness brings the audience close to tasting the clear nature of reality–the primordial luminosity of mind–without any adventitious 'affectivity'.
+Lǐ makes this point by mentioning the poetry of Méi Yáochén, who achieved blandness in his depictions of ordinary scenes and experiences plainly as they were.
+By asking the reader to find tastefulness in these seemingly unspecial and unattractive scenes, the reader of Méi Yáochén's poetry is invited to not merely re-live ordinary experiences, but, more importantly, to deeply penetrate reality and taste "the empty illusoriness of life" (Li 2010, xiv).

 Once we can find the tastefulness in that which has no taste, the need for tastes dissipates.
 The insight into the illusory nature of reality makes us reevaluate our previous actions that were all too often based on gaining what we like and avoiding what we dislike.
 Huáng Tíngjiān thus wrote about Táo Yuānmíng's poetry that

 “[w]hen you’ve just come of age, reading these poems seems like gnawing on withered wood.
-But reading them after long experience in the world, it seems the decisions of your life were all made in ignorance” (Hinton, 1993, 6).
+But reading them after long experience in the world, it seems the decisions of your life were all made in ignorance” (Hinton 1993, 6).

 "flavor provokes attachment, and insipidity provokes detachment.
 The former overwhelms us, clouds our minds, reduces us to a state of dependence; the latter liberates us from the pressure of the external world, from the excitement of sensations, from all false and short-lived intensities" (2004, 43).